MongoEngine/mongoengine/docs/upgrade.rst

 Embedded Documents - if you had a `pk` field you will have to rename it from `_id` to `pk` as pk is no longer a property of Embedded Documents.

+Reverse Delete Rules in Embedded Documents, MapFields and DictFields now throw an InvalidDocument error as they aren't currently supported.

 Document._get_subclasses - Is no longer used and the class method has been removed.

-Reverse Delete Rules on MapFields and DictFields now throw a InvalidDocument error as they aren't supported.

 0.4 to 0.5
 ===========